 Table 2.
 Bradford hydro-time model results for the studied subpopulations in fresh and after-ripened conditions.
 The detailed location of subpopulation codes is shown in Figure 2.
-N treatments = number of water potential treatments that could be included in the model; theta = hydro-time constant; ψb = Base water potential (median); sigma = (Bradford, 2002)sigma of the base water potential; R2 = adjustment of the model.
+N treatments = number of water potential treatments that could be included in the model; theta = hydro-time constant, represents the difference in time between a specific water potential and the base water potential needed for germination; ψb = Base water potential ( estimate for the 50th germination percentile); sigma = represents the standard deviation of the base water potential estimate across the percentiles of seed populations i.e how much seeds within seed populations differ in base water potential.
+Giving a quantitative estimate of the uniformity or synchrony in germination timing among seeds in the population ( (Bradford, 2002).; R2 = adjustment of the linear model used to calculate the ψb .